 In this image, the edges where the sky meets the buildings are mostly horizontal or vertical straight lines.
 This makes creating a selection for the sky relatively easy.

 As with other tutorials, I use Photoshop in my workflow but you can apply the same principle in any image editing software.
-For those who has with Photoshop but are unfamiliar with it, you can check out my free Photoshop video library.

 Step 1 - Create An Alpha Mask